 If you are interested in making an appointment, please call Brittany Gibson at: (804) 305-7451.

 Matthew Barrett, MD, MSc, Program Director, is a neurologist with specialized expertise in Huntington Disease clinical care and research.
 He has spent 10 years caring for those with HD, and is passionate about finding better treatments, and ultimately a cure.
 He is a member of the Huntington Study Group (HSG) and an investigator for multiple clinical trials in HD.

 Ginger Norris, MGC, Program Co-Director, is a genetic counselor with extensive experience in HD and HD research.
 She provides genetic counseling to patients and family members of those with HD.
 This includes discussion of genetic testing results and pre-symptomatic testing for HD.
 She is also a member of the HSG.

 Our care team

-Our interdisciplinary care team also includes:
+Our interdisciplinary care team also includes the following team members: